Best foods for female fertility and egg quality

 Spinach: Spinach contains high amounts of folate, Vitamin C and Vitamin E. Folate (vitamin B9) found in spinach (and other green veg) is critical for ovulation and embryo development.
 Some of the most promising research studies of women undergoing fertility treatment found that higher serum folate was associated with significantly higher live-birth rates.

 Full-Fat Dairy: High‐fat dairy products contain vitamins A, D and E and calcium.
-A prospective study found that women consuming more than 1 serving per day of full-fat dairy had lower risk of anovulatory infertility (30% reduced risk of ovulation-related infertility, whereas skim milk was associated with higher risk) compared to low-fat dairy consumers.
+A prospective study found that women consuming more than 1 serving per day of full-fat dairy had a lower risk of anovulatory infertility (30% reduced risk of ovulation-related infertility, whereas skimmed milk was associated with a higher risk), compared to low-fat dairy consumers.

 Foods to Limit

-The diet doesn’t need to be perfect but consistency is key, and including the basics of a good diet as highlighted above is important for improving fertility.
+The diet doesn’t need to be perfect, but consistency is key, and including the basics of a good diet, as highlighted, is important for improving fertility.

 It is advised that reducing the following can help with hormone balance: processed foods, deep-fried foods, processed meats, excess sugar, alcohol (especially binge drinking), high trans fats (usually found in pastries, fried foods), soft drinks and low-fibre diets